Do I have to pay my student loans if I’m unemployed?

 Repaying student loans while unemployed can be challenging on top of your various everyday bills, such as your rent and groceries.
 Luckily, many lenders offer options to help you manage your student loans while unemployed.
 Your options vary depending on your student loan type — federal or private — but generally include forbearance, deferment and alternative repayment plans.

-Why you likely have to pay student loans while unemployed
+Do I have to pay student loans if I’m unemployed?

 If you’re unemployed, you’re still on the hook for your student loan payments unless you request a specific form of relief from your lender.
 In other words, your student loans don’t automatically go into deferment or forbearance once you become unemployed.